 The Aston Martin DB6 is a grand tourer produced in England from 1965 to 1970.
 It was sold as a 4-seater, 2-door coupe with rear-wheel drive and engine mounted at the front.
 It replaced the DB5, which ceased production in 1965, with improved aerodynamics and specifications.
 The DB in the car’s name represents the initials of David Brown, who built the company from 1947.

 The DB6 was unveiled at the London Motor Show with an already dated design, very similar to the previous model.
 The most noticeable differences are in the wheelbase, bumpers and side profile.
 The car was powered by a 4-litre I6 engine with 282 hp (210 kW) in the base and 325 hp (242 kW) in the Vantage version.
-The engine was mated to a 5-speed manual or 3-speed automatic transmission.
+The engine was mated to a 5-speed manual or 3-speed aic transmission.
 A total of 1,788 examples were produced.